PickawayDemocrats/pickawaydemocrats.github.io/index.md

 <div class="is-size-4">November 11th, 2023 10AM to 1PM</div><br>

 <p class="is-size-5">
-Join the community-wide effort to collect items for Ohio House, a shelter for veterans in Pickaway County.
+Join the community-wide effort to collect items for <a href="https://www.picca.info/homeless#transitional">Ohio House</a>, a shelter for veterans in Pickaway County.
 <br><br>
 What is needed:
 </p>